wgslsmith/wgslsmith/docs/src/building/index.md

 ```

 This will create a symlink to `target/release/wgslsmith`, so you don't need to rerun it every time you rebuild.
 Use the `--install-prefix` option to specify the directory to install in (defaults to `/usr/local/bin`).

+Alternatively you can just put the binary somewhere on your `PATH`.